The overlooked gene that impacts energy, mood, detox, and long-term resilience.

 Half the population has it, less than 10% know

 Up to 50% of people carry MTHFR variants.
-Yet fewer than 1 in 10 have ever been told about it.
+Yet fewer than 1% of the population have ever been told about it.
 That means millions live with fatigue, mood imbalances, or cardiovascular risk without realizing there’s a root cause that can be supporting.

 NO VARIANT